Ilta Grain Inc.

 Producers who make eligible claims through the Canadian Grain Commission’s Safeguards for Grain Farmers Program will be compensated.
 However, we cannot guarantee that producers will be paid the full amount they are owed.

-Once we have determined the extent of covered liabilities, we will distribute the available security to eligible producers.
+Once we have determined the extent of covered liabilities, and the security provider has reviewed our claims submission and released the funds, we will distribute the available security to eligible producers.
 If the value of the covered liabilities exceeds available funds, eligible producers will be compensated on a pro-rated basis.
 In the last 35 years, the Canadian Grain Commission has dealt with 24 company failures and security payments covered 94% of total losses.

 We hold a $12 million insurance payables policy from a private insurer to compensate producers who have delivered grain to Ilta Grain Inc. and have made eligible claims for payment.